MangosMustard67/just-my-own-gecko-codes-._./Ultra Mini Turbo.md

 Name is self explanatory.
 This is my best code and im so very proud of it :)
 It is almost 1:1 with the Retro Rewind ultra mini turbos, that's how polished it is.
-Credits to maritoguionyo (https://mariokartwii.com/member.php?action=profile&uid=421) for telling me how to port codes, helping me learn ASM overall, helping me optimize this code, and most important of all, helping me fix its BIGGEST bug and more, thanks to it being a C0 code (The bug being only 1 player could have an ultra mini turbo at a time.)
+Credits to maritoguionyo (https://mariokartwii.com/member.php?action=profile&uid=421) for telling me how to optimize this code, helping me improve my ASM a LOT, and most importantly, telling me how to port codes.
 I can not thank him enough honestly.

 # NTSC-U
 ```